 We continue to invest in research and development, geographic expansion, and new product market programs to drive further revenue and profit growth.
 Our ability to sustain our long-term growth will depend on a number of factors, including our ability to expand our core business (including geographical expansion), develop innovative new products, and continue to improve operating efficiency and organizational effectiveness.
-While the economic environment for the healthcare industry and healthcare utilization in the United States is generally stable, destabilization in the future could adversely impact our businesses.
-Additionally, macroeconomic challenges in Europe continue to constrain healthcare utilization, although we currently view the environment as stable.
-In emerging markets, the Company's growth is dependent primarily on government funding for healthcare systems.
+As discussed above, current global economic conditions are highly volatile due to the COVID-19 pandemic.
 In addition, pricing pressure exists globally which could adversely impact our businesses.

-Our financial position remains strong, with cash flows from operating activities totaling\$3.330 billion in 2019.
-At September 30, 2019, we had \$620 million in cash and equivalents and short-term investments, including restricted cash.
+As noted above, our financial position remains strong, with cash flows from operating activities totaling \$3.539 billion in 2020.
+At September 30, 2020, we had \$2.937 billion in cash and equivalents and short-term investments, including restricted cash.
 We continued to return value to our shareholders in the form of dividends.
-During fiscal year 2019, we paid cash dividends of \$984 million, including \$832 million paid to common shareholders and \$152 million paid to preferred shareholders.
+During fiscal year 2020, we paid cash dividends of \$1.026 billion, including \$888 million paid to common shareholders and \$137 million paid to preferred shareholders.

 Each reporting period, we face currency exposure that arises from translating the results of our worldwide operations to the U.S. dollar at exchange rates that fluctuate from the beginning of such period.
-A stronger U.S. dollar in 2019, compared with 2018, resulted in an unfavorable foreign currency translation impact to our revenues and earnings during 2019.
+A stronger U.S. dollar in 2020, compared with 2019, resulted in an unfavorable foreign currency translation impact to our revenues and earnings during 2020.
 We evaluate our results of operations on both a reported and a foreign currency-neutral basis, which excludes the impact of fluctuations in foreign currency exchange rates.
 As exchange rates are an important factor in understanding period-to-period comparisons, we believe the presentation of results on a foreign currency-neutral basis in addition to reported results helps improve investors' ability to understand our operating results and evaluate our performance in comparison to prior periods.
 Foreign currency-neutral ("FXN") information compares results between periods as if exchange rates had remained constant period-over-period.
 We use results on a foreign currency-neutral basis as one measure to evaluate our performance.
 We calculate foreign currency-neutral percentages by converting our current-period local currency financial results using the prior-period foreign currency exchange rates and comparing these adjusted amounts to our current-period results.
 These results should be considered in addition to, not as a substitute for, results reported in accordance with U.S. generally accepted accounting principles ("GAAP").
 Results on a foreign currency-neutral basis, as we present them, may not be comparable to similarly titled measures used by other companies and are not measures of performance presented in accordance with U.S. GAAP.